-The Berkeley Chapter of Psi Chi, the National Honors Society in Psychology, is located in the APU Office, 3330 Tolman Hall.
-Students who have achieved an honors level grade point average overall, as well as in the major (GPA of at least 3.5) are eligible for membership.
+The Berkeley Chapter of Psi Chi, the National Honors Society in Psychology welcomes applications from students who have achieved an honors level grade point average overall, as well as in the major (GPA of at least 3.5).
 There is a one time initiation fee, which covers life-time membership.
 Psi Chi is usually represented at the regional Western Psychological Association and the American Psychological Association meetings, through which student members can participate in convention activities.

 Psychology at Berkeley (Undergraduate Journal)